jrgilman/csci489/README.md

 * NOTE 2: Grammar and vocabulary can be found in src/scanner/grammar.py, this is useful to figure out what the output of a program means.

-* NOTE 3: Some test program files have been provided at the top level directory
+* NOTE 3: The two sample programs showing off the language's features have been provided in the programs folder and can be executed with the commands:

+* NOTE 4: The language's BNF and Extended BNF grammar sheets can be found within the grammar folder.

+`src/interpreter.py programs/fibonacci.489`

+AND

+`src/interpreter.py programs/collatz.489`